ACastMtz/Udacity-projects/CapstoneProject/README.md

 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

+A screenshot of the `RunDetails` widget shows the run finished successfully and provides an overview as well of the first top five child runs:

 ![RunDetails Widget Hyper](./Images/hyper_rundets.png "RunDetails widget")

+The `Hyperdirve`'s best run yielded an `Accuracy = 0.8367` for the logistic regression model with `Hyperparameters`: `inverse of regularization strength C = 0.5898` and `maximum number of iterations = 200`.

 ![Best Model Hyper](./Images/hyper_bestmodel.png "Hyperdrive Best Model")